oplehto/cluster-checks/README.md

 Memory
 - Total amount of memory

+Ethernet
+- Firmware version
+- Errors or drops
+- Line rate
+- Firmware version of switches

+InfiniBand
+- Firmware version of HCAs
+- Firmware version of switches
+- Bandwidth
+- Errors or drops

 BIOS
 - BIOS version
 - Output of dmidecode (consistent length, same amount of differences in output between each node)